mfaani/code-challenges/Tips and Notes/Cracking/readme.md

  -  Often times I have ideas and I should **show a sample code of how it works** instead of just talking about
  -  I didn't have the courage to **create engineering tickets** and bring them into our sprint.
 I was always held back by product oriented tickets.
  -  I was always fine with lastScreenSeen.
 This effected the delivery of the tickets.
 I should have communicated it better that it would effect the on-time delivery of things.
+ -  Didn't prioritize bugs (from recent work) over new tickets.
+Basically a bug from work in current sprint should be prioritized over new work.
  -  Enforcing diagrams when I'm a new hire.
  -  **Adapting to negative** change i.e. if you move from one squad to another and that squad has bad workflow, then don't be sad.
 Work hard and ignore it.
  -  **Not every manager/lead is the same**.
 Some leads will come and check on you and help you out upon a tiny show of weakness, for others you need to be very articulate with their time.
 You just have to adapt on day one.
 Possibly even asking these questions from your manager/lead would save you a lot of headache.
  -  **Not sitting down enought with Product members**.
 Building relationship is a 2-way thing.
 And if they're not creating tickets in a way you need, then sit down with them and discuss things. e.g. rather than saying updaing a random flag, mentioning that's a config or firebase feature flag, helps.
 Basically ask them to be explicit.

-Questions to ask from interviewer:
+### Questions to ask from interviewer:

 - How **many devs/testers**
 - What do you like about your **team?
 Product?
 Company? **
 - What's your **PR merge rule **like
 - What's the onboarding like?
 Like if I know Swift, UIKit and MVVM can I jump straight in?
 - How's your **company's presence** in the iOS community?
 How many of you are active speakers?
 How do they get support from the company?
 - Why did you choose the company?
+- What new things have you tried?
+What makes you think you're a tech company?
+And not just focused on shipping a feature and making product happy?!

 - Using technology X, creates problem Y. How do you solve it.
 - How did you achieve such